WesleyBryie/ChumBucket/wiki/megathread/movies_and_tv.md

 &nbsp;

 ❗ ***For hard-to-find content, you can use these [general trackers and/or search for open directories](https://www.reddit.com/r/Piracy/wiki/megathread/general_sites_and_search_engines).
-The search engines in particular listen in on the DHT network and will list as many torrents as possible.
-Read the warning.***
+The torrent aggregators and DHT crawlers will be your best bet for finding rare content***

 &nbsp;